Twine pitch deck

 • I’m on the fence on this one, but they include their ‘Opportunity’ slide first.
 It works quite well in setting the scene

-• A lot of the slide ordering is non-standard, but in their case it works as they have put in the work to figure out a narrative they want to tell.
-This is far better than slapping a bunch of slides together for no coherent reasons, just because you read a format some investor published
+• A lot of the slide ordering is non-standard, but in their case, it works as they have put in the work to figure out a narrative they want to tell.
+This is far better than slapping a bunch of slides together for no coherent reason, just because you read a format some investor published

 • Their traction slide, what they have termed “Phase 1” shows some epic growth in creatives.
 To get to 175k is quite an achievement.
 However ‘Phase 2’ is less than impressive.
-Their monthly add is a GMV or ‘project briefs of GBP12k.
-If they hadn’t had started their business as Cloudy- sort of like a creative Linkedin, I would have real concerns about their market balancing approach.
+Their monthly ad is a GMV or ‘project brief of GBP12k.
+If they hadn’t started their business as Cloudy- sort of like a creative LinkedIn, I would have real concerns about their market balancing approach.
 What it feels more is that they have not had much time to build the demand side of the market

 • The ‘business model’ slide is fine.
 I do like the fact that they mention “reduce platform circumvention” since that’s a key factor in building a marketplace

 • The ‘route to market’ slide is fine.
 They are quite focused on the initial traction and non-scalable acquisition channels in their direct approach.
-Their SEO approach long term is great, but takes some time to build
+Their long-term SEO approach long term is great but takes some time to build

 • The team slide adds that the co-founders have worked together before which is something investors like to see